One-state solution

-The one-state solution is a proposed approach to the Israeli–Palestinian peace process.
-It stipulates the establishment of a single state within the boundaries of the former Mandatory Palestine, today consisting of the combined territory of modern-day Israel (excluding the annexed Golan Heights) and Palestine.
-The term one-state reality describes the belief that the current situation of the Israeli–Palestinian conflict on the ground is that of one de facto country.
-The one-state solution is sometimes referred to as the bi-national state, owing to the hope that it would successfully deliver self-determination to Israelis and Palestinians in one country, thus granting both peoples independence as well as absolute access to all of the land.
+The one-state solution is a proposed approach to the Israeli–Palestinian peace process that envisions a single state within the boundaries of the former Mandatory Palestine.
+The term one-state reality refers to the view that the current situation in the Israeli–Palestinian conflict amounts to a single de facto political space.
+The one-state solution is sometimes described as a bi-national state, reflecting the idea that it could provide self-determination to Israelis and Palestinians within a shared state.

-Various models have been proposed for implementing the one-state solution.